openedx/edx-platform/docs/course_authors/source/advanced_problems.rst

 Custom JavaScript Display and Grading
 -------------------------------------

-Custom JavaScript display and grading problems (also called custom JavaScript problems or JS Input problems) allow you to create your own learning tool using HTML and other standard Internet languages and then add the tool directly into Studio.
-When you use this problem type, Studio embeds your tool in an inline frame (IFrame) so that your students can interact with it in the LMS.
-You can grade your students' work using JavaScript and some basic Python, and the grading is integrated into the edX grading system.
+Custom JavaScript display and grading problems (also called custom JavaScript problems or JS Input problems) allow you to create a custom problem or tool that uses JavaScript and then add the problem or tool directly into Studio.
+When you create a JS Input problem, Studio embeds the problem in an inline frame (IFrame) so that your students can interact with it in the LMS.
+You can grade your students’ work using JavaScript and some basic Python, and the grading is integrated into the edX grading system.

+The JS Input problem that you create must use HTML, JavaScript, and cascading style sheets (CSS).
+You can use any application creation tool, such as the Google Web Toolkit (GWT), to create your JS Input problem.

 .. image:: /Images/JavaScriptInputExample.gif